BlueBrain/BioExplorer/storage/database/DOCKER.md

 ### Usage
 ---------
-If you want to run Blue Brain BioExplorer Postgres Database use:
+If you want to run Blue Brain BioExplorer PostgreSQL Database use:
 ```bash
 # Runs Blue Brain BioExplorer Database on port 5432
 docker run -d -p 5432:5432 bioexplorer-db